Wednesday, January 23 @ 6.30 – KRAN G023

 |Eligibility:||The program is open to undergraduate students with a 2.5 GPA who have successfully completed MGMT 20100 (Management Accounting I) and ECON 25100 (Microeconomics)|

-Students will stay in shared student apartments in Paris.
+Students will stay in shared student apartments or residence housing in Paris.

 |Contact:||email@example.com for more information.|